Legal Support at Cal

 - Free one-on-one legal consultation for themselves

-- Free one-on-one legal consultation for their family members
+- Free one-on-one legal consultation with their immediate family members

 - Free legal representation regarding immigration matters

-- Financial support with DACA application and renewal fee (until funds are exhausted)
+- Financial support with application fees for DACA and adjustment of status (until funds are exhausted)